tlhutch/test-playbooks/docs/knowledge_base/how_to_test_authentication_by_google.md

 SOCIAL_AUTH_GOOGLE_OAUTH2_SECRET = 'FIXME'
 ```
 * Restart Tower services with `ansible-tower-service restart`.
 * You are now ready to authenticate via Google.
-You may need to force-refresh your browser several times to get the Github to appear in the login modal.
+You may need to force-refresh your browser several times to get the Google icon to appear in the login modal.

 Written by [Christopher Wang](mailto:chrwang@redhat.com) (Github: simfarm) September 1, 2016.